aliheidary1381/prolect/README.md

 An OCaml Derivation of the [Warren Abstract Machine](https://en.wikipedia.org/wiki/Warren_Abstract_Machine).

-Language support is limited to pure prolog i.e. predicate logic with Horn clauses.
+Language support is limited to pure Prolog i.e. predicate logic with Horn clauses.

-This is a very simple & plain prolog interpreter with no support for negation as failure, integers, lists, operators or built-in predicates.
+This is a very simple & plain Prolog interpreter with no support for negation as failure, integers, lists, operators or built-in predicates.

 Implementaion-wise, there is no tabling or memoization nor any type of term indexing.